voxpupuli/puppet-consul/README.md

 ## Transfer Notice

-This plugin was originally authored by [KyleAnderson](http://github.com/KyleAnderson).
+This module was originally authored by [KyleAnderson](http://github.com/KyleAnderson).
 The maintainer preferred that Vox Pupuli take ownership of the module for future improvement and maintenance.
-Existing pull requests and issues were transferred over, please fork and continue to contribute here instead of Camptocamp.
+Existing pull requests and issues were transferred over, please fork and continue to contribute here instead of KyleAnderson.

 Previously: https://github.com/KyleAnderson/puppet-consul